ben-xD/talkdash/README.md

 ## TODOs

-- show notification to host that the event has started
 - Nicer glow background
 - Command + enter to send message
 - Command + K for command palette